Osmund Bullock

-Osmund Haddan Watson Bullock (born 25 July 1951) is an English art historian and stage, screen, and musical theatre actor.
+Osmund Haddan Watson Bullock (born 25 July 1951) is an English stage, screen and musical theatre actor.

-He is also the current head of the historic Bullock family.
+He is also the current head of the historic Bullock family about which he wrote a history in 2005.

 Early life

 Bullock was born in Kensington, the son of Richard Bullock CB (1920–1998) and his wife Beryl Haddan Markes, and the grandson of Sir Christopher Bullock and Barbara Lupton.
 He had an older sister, Susan Amaryllis Watson (1945 - 2015).
 From 1965, his father was head of the Ministry of Technology's machine tools, manufacturing machinery, and automation division.
 His great-grandfather, Llewellyn Christopher Watson Bullock (1866–1936) was born at Faulkbourne Hall near Witham, the family seat since 1637.
 His earliest known ancestor is an Osmund Bullock who was recorded in 1166 at Arborfield, in the Pipe rolls for Berkshire.

 At the age of fourteen, while at Rugby School, Bullock played Clara Zachanassian, a millionaire ex-prostitute, in the play The Visit.
 He went on appearing in school plays.
 After leaving Rugby, he trained as a mechanical engineer, but for three years spent his summer holidays working with the National Youth Theatre.
 He then trained for a career in the theatre at the Webber Douglas Academy of Dramatic Art in London.
 By 1974 he had definitely given up engineering for the life of an actor, which he found had an "irresistible call".

 An early screen role came in 1975 in Upstairs, Downstairs, playing Robin Eliot, the "tiresome suitor" of Georgina Worsley (Lesley-Anne Down).